sicaboy/laravel-security/README.md

 ]
 ```

-3. Add the following commands to `app/Console/Kernel.php` of your application. **Impelemt to one instance if uding web server clusters**
+3. Add the following commands to `app/Console/Kernel.php` of your application. **Implement to one instance if using web server clusters**

 ```php
 protected function schedule(Schedule $schedule)